lacclab/OneStop-Eye-Movements/README.md

 OneStop Eye Movements (in short OneStop) is a large-scale English corpus of eye movements in reading with **360 L1 participants**, **2.6 million word tokens** and **152 hours of recorded eye tracking data**.
 The dataset was collected using an EyeLink 1000 Plus eyetracker (SR Research).

-The dataset release includes Interest Area Reports (features aggregated at the word level), Fixation Reports (features aggregated at the level of fixations/saccades), raw data in edf format and a detailed participant questionnaire.
+The dataset release includes Interest Area Reports (features aggregated at the word level), Fixation Reports (features aggregated at the level of fixations/saccades), raw data in edf and ASCII formats, and a detailed participant questionnaire.
 To facilitate analyses, we further provide precomputed text annotations: word length, frequency and surprisal (GPT2), as well as part-of-speech tags and syntactic dependency trees.

 OneStop comprises four sub-corpora, one for each of the following reading regimes: